peterhinch/micropython_eeprom/flash/FLASH.md

  3. `flash_test.py` Test programs for above.
  4. `littlefs_test.py` Torture test for the littlefs filesystem on the flash array.
 Requires `flash_test.py` which it uses for hardware configuration.
+ 5. `wemos_flash.py` Test program running on a Wemos D1 Mini ESP8266 board.

-Installation: copy files 1 and 2 (3 & 4 are optional) to the target filesystem.
+Installation: copy files 1 and 2 (3 - 5 are optional) to the target filesystem.
 The `flash_test` script assumes two S25FL256L chips connected to SPI(2) with CS/ pins wired to Pyboard pins Y4 and Y5.
 The `get_device` function may be adapted for other setups and is shared with `littlefs_test`.